Jeremy Lipking

 Jeremy Lipking is an American realist painter, born in Santa Monica, California on 2 November 1975.

 Lipking was inspired by the figurative tradition of nineteenth century European painters.
 He was educated at the California Art Institute.
 Lipking's works include landscapes, still lifes, and human figures.
+He is widely regarded as one of the top American painters alive today.

 His painting, The Lonely Maiden was created specifically for the film, The Maiden Heist and plays a major role in the plot.

+In 2026, the Booth Western Art Museum in Cartersville, Georgia, presented Jeremy Lipking – 30 Years a Painter (1996–2026), a retrospective exhibition featuring more than 30 works representing different periods of his career.

 Awards

 Jeremy Lipking received the following awards: